lukaselmer/puppeteer-screen-recorder/README.md

 ---

 Yes.
-By passing writable stream/duplex stream to `startStream` method.
+By passing writable stream/duplex stream to `startWritingToStream` method.

 **Q: Can I limit the time of recording, like to stop after 2 minutes?**